 In the tree behind the deck, he pointed out an oriole nest, hanging from the top branch like a snood.
-Then he and Gary Krogman of Eau Claire, Wis., passed around their photos; both men are photographers and volunteers who also work with the National Eagle Center in Wabasha.
+Then he and Gary Krogman of Eau Claire, Wis., passed around their photos; both men are photographers and who also have worked with the National Eagle Center in Wabasha.

 “You want to show what you saw,’’ Laack said.

-Krogman came to Alma to photograph the swans and has been volunteering on the deck ever since.
+Krogman came to Alma to photograph the swans and had been volunteering on the deck ever since.

 “The best thing to see is a swan fall, when they come in ahead of a front from North Dakota,’’ he said.
 “They swarm this whole area and just drop in.
 They’re like pearls up in the blue sky, strings and strings of them.
 It’s just an amazing thing; I’ve seen it twice in eight years.’’

-The Rieck’s Lake swans were just a few of the 20,500 tundra swans the U.S. Fish and Wildlife Service counted on the Upper Mississippi that week.
-Bald eagles also are on the move in November, as well as hundreds of thousands of geese and ducks.
+Bald eagles also are on the move in November, as well as pelicans and hundreds of thousands of geese and ducks.